Newsletter

 Isaac Herzog on Wednesday became the first Israeli president to visit Panama, upon his arrival calling the Central American country “a true friend and partner.”

 Herzog and his wife, Michal, received a red-carpet welcome on the Tocumen International Airport tarmac in Panama City, where they were warmly greeted by Panama’s Foreign Minister Javier Martínez-Acha Vásquez.
-He toured the Miraflores Locks, one of the three locks that form part of the Panama Canal, with the minister, calling the canal “a beautiful example how to lead and enable freedom of navigation and maritime freedom as opposed to what we see in the Strait of Bab al-Mandab in the Red Sea or in the Strait of Hormuz in the Gulf.
+The Israeli leader toured the Miraflores Locks, one of the three locks that form part of the Panama Canal, with the minister, calling the canal “a beautiful example how to lead and enable freedom of navigation and maritime freedom as opposed to what we see in the Strait of Bab al-Mandab in the Red Sea or in the Strait of Hormuz in the Gulf.
 This is the antithesis.
 This is the other example.
 We must all stand up firmly against any blockage of maritime capability and movement around the world.”

 The Israeli national anthem “Hatikvah” was played as Herzog arrived at the Presidential Palace to meet with Panama’s President José Raúl Mulino.
-The two men later participated in a joint press conference, where Herzog called it a “tremendous honor” to become the first Israeli president to visit Panama, thanking his “dear friend,” President Mulino, for the “warm and gracious welcome to your beautiful country.”
+The two men later held a joint press conference, where Herzog called it a “tremendous honor” to become the first Israeli president to visit Panama, thanking his “dear friend,” President Mulino, for the “warm and gracious welcome to your beautiful country.”

 The Israeli leader emphasized that “Iran’s terror regime and its proxies” have reached as far as Latin America, using the example of the 1994 Hezbollah terrorist attack against Panama’s Jewish community.